-- Continued vulnerability assessments or managed vulnerability scanning, digital attack surface analysis, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of attack surface.
+- Continued vulnerability assessments or managed vulnerability scanning, digital attack surface analysis, logging and monitoring activities should be part of security team plans to ensure 24×7 visibility of the attack surface.

 - Securing VPN (Virtual Private Network) – VPNs act as entry points to an organisations’ internal network.
 Unless your organisation has fully adopted a zero-trust approach to networking, it is highly likely that VPN access is the only way to fully access your internal resources.
-During these remote working situations, employees require 24×7 access to internal resources that range from company intranet to various task dependent services.
+During these remote working situations, employees require 24×7 access to internal resources that range from the company intranet to various task-dependent services.
 The following measures may help a business in preparation for VPN use:

 - Authentication – Multi-factor authentication should be in use for VPN access.

 - Protocols – IPSec and TLS VPNs provide secure remote access for enterprises.
-For many businesses both SSL/TLS VPN and IPSec VPN are in use.
+For many businesses, both SSL/TLS VPN and IPSec VPN are in use.

 - Client Security – Consider client certificates for machine authentication when using VPN services.

-- Segregation – Consider segregation at environment, service, network level to ensure VPN users do not have more than needed access.
+- Segregation – Consider segregation at the environment, service, network level to ensure VPN users do not have more than needed access.
 Audit your segregation measures to validate your controls.